 - Check for downed power lines.
 Following a severe storm, if your home or business is without power, notify the local provider immediately.
 In addition, carefully check for any downed power lines and/or damaged transformers (often green or grey boxes set on a concrete slab).
 If any of these are present, stay clear and wait for the power company to arrive.

 - Never step into puddles.
 If there are no downed power lines in the area or damaged transformers, you can begin storm debris cleanup but do not step or wade into puddles.
 Puddles can contain bacteria, mosquitoes, organic waste, chemicals, and even other dangers, such as snakes.

 - Carefully remove all yard debris.
 Carefully pick up all yard debris and separate it into piles of like materials.
 Do not remove any debris on or near electric company transformer boxes.
 These boxes present a real danger, particularly after a storm, when the parts inside are subjected to such inclement weather.
 Call your electricity provider and let a trained crew deal with it.

 - Remove damaged tree limbs.
 Damaged tree limbs present property and bodily safety hazards.
 These should be properly removed to prevent any damage to property or to people.
 If you are not skilled or experienced with this type of work, hire a licensed, insured professional service.

-If you need storm debris cleanup, just phone 321-406-2069 or visit AAA Rousse Services and we’ll help you out and also haul junk away.
+If you need storm debris cleanup/disposal in Orlando, FL just phone 321-406-2069 or visit AAA Rousse Services and we’ll help you out and also haul junk away.
 We serve the entire Orlando area and know it well; so, give us a call right now!